Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 We had breakfast and then took a taxi

-As we headed away from the parking lot at the trail head everything
+As we headed away from the parking lot at the trailhead everything

 was obscured by dense fog.
 Luckily the trail was well marked, and we